 Frequently we see § 537.065 agreements being made with an insured that leads to a Bad Faith claim.
 We have seen a Declaratory Judgment action filed in Federal court while the plaintiff pursues a state court Equitable Garnishment.
 We also see Breach of Contract claims as Count I and Vexatious Refusal to Pay as Count II in the same suit.

-M. Blake Heath, Trial Attorney LLC believes in giving personal attention to every client.
+Heath Injury Law LLC believes in giving personal attention to every client.
 We know every case is unique and will use every avenue at our legal disposal to seek compensation for our clients, even if it means taking on Big Insurance.